JonDevOps/project3/README.md

-mdn what will your website look like in getting started
+mdn - getting started with the web what will your website look like in getting started dealing with files basic html basic css basic javascript